Have you booked your flight and accommodation? Now you need to think about getting from the airport to your destination…

 Official Yellow taxis operate to and from the international terminal.

-Fares do vary depending on the exact location of your resort so always ask and agree a price up front before departing.
+Fares do vary depending on the exact location of your resort so always ask and agree on a price upfront before departing.

 Dalaman Airport Fly Transfer